 In 1980, Dilworth was invited to co-organise the Pier + Ocean exhibition (whose title was taken from a Mondrian piece) with Gerhard von Graevenitz at the Hayward Gallery, which showed, amongst others, John Baldersarri, Carl Andre and Mario Merz.
 It brought together international artists who represented diverse artistic movements of the time - Geometric Abstraction, Land Art, and Minimal Art.
 This exhibition spawned two others, in Lodz (1981) and Munich (1982).

 In 1982, he married his second wife, Christine Cadin, with whom he has had two children.
 They soon moved to Holland, where he held solo shows at Mondriaanhuis, and the Stedelijk Museum.

 The late 70s saw Dilworth working more with wood, instead of metal.
 He created structures of wood stained black, as well as installations in galleries and the open air.
 ‘Linear progression’ (1985) describes a zig-zag through a park, and ‘Meander’ (1991) can be seen glowing under the surface of a German river.

-In 2002 Dilworth moved from Amsterdam to Lille.
-In 2005 he was given carte blanche at Musée des Beaux Arts, Calais, and, in 2007 had a retrospective at Musée Matisse, Le Cateau Cambrésis.
+In 2002 Dilworth moved from Amsterdam to Lille - the Stedelijk museum mounted a farewell exhibition for the artist.
+In 2005 he was given a solo show at Musée des Beaux Arts, Calais, folllowed by exhibitions at gallerie Frontière$ in Hellemes, Hénin-Beaumont, and le centre d'Art contemporain de Bouvet Ladubay in Saumur.
+In 2006, Dilworth had a one-man at Galerie Oniris in Rennes, and in 2007 a retrospective at Musée Matisse, Le Cateau Cambrésis.